lukashornych/evitalab/documentation/developer/guidelines.md

 ##### Tab windows

+TODO document approach to creating new tab window types and available tooling

 Use `VTabToolbar` for toolbars within tab window content.

 ##### Lists

 Use `VListItemDivider` for delimiting list items in **each** non-menu lists.

 Use `VListItemLazyIterator` if you need client-side with "load next" pagination for lists.
 Usually useful for optimizing GUI rendering for lots of components.

 ##### Expansion panels